mars-sim/mars-sim/CONFIGURATION.md

 ## Editing

-Hover the mouse cursor over the mars-sim jarfile.
+- Hover the mouse cursor over the mars-sim jarfile
-Right click on the jarfile to bring up a menu.
+- Right click on the jarfile to bring up a menu
-Choose the option '7-Zip' and 'Open archive'.
+- Choose the option `7-Zip` and `Open archive`
-In the 7-zip FIle Manager, go to the directory '\conf' Right click on a xml file of your interest
+- In the 7-zip File Manager, go to the directory `\conf`
+- Right click on a xml file of your interest
-Choose 'Edit' to open up that xml
+- Choose `Edit` to open up that xml file

 ## Backup